KFA Starter Guide

 Everything you need to keep your food-allergic child safe is right here!
 Learn how to: help prevent food allergies, ask your pediatric allergist the right questions, keep allergies under control, reduce your child's food-allergy risks and more!
 KFA provides the latest statistics and facts about food allergies

-In 2008, The American Academy of Pediatrics (AAP) issued new feeding guidelines addressing allergy prevention that reversed prior recommendations.
+In 2008, The American Academy of Pediatrics (AAP) issued new feeding guidelines addressing allergy prevention that reversed prior recommendations from 2000.

 What are the symptoms of an allergic reaction or the signs of anaphylaxis and how should it be treated?

 Although most food allergies cause relatively mild symptoms, some food allergies can cause severe reactions, and may even be life-threatening.